davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.robot/index.md

   - The arms should be colored magenta, and each arm has a diameter of 15, and must be aligned with the top of the body.
 Each arm must be a distance of 5 pixels away from the body.
   - The feet is a triangle with a height of 30 and a base of 40.
 It is horizontally centered with the body.
 The top of the feet and the bottom of the body are at the same level

   **DON'T IGNORE THIS:** We strongly suggest you draw out the coordinate system with dimensions and the expected coordinates of each shape on a piece of paper before you start writing the code to move the Shapes.
 The design and planning of algorithms is often overlooked, even by expert programmers.
 Take our word for it, it will save you a ton of time to do this now.
-We've even gotten it started for you, so no excuses.

   <img width="450" border="1" src="figures/dimensions.png" />